 The Board follows The Pensions Regulator's Code of Practice on Trustee Knowledge and Understanding.
-During the year, training has been undertaken by the Board on environmental, social and governance issues, including climate change; transfers out; communications strategy and mortality assumptions.
+During the year, training has been undertaken by the Board on net zero feasibility and carbon credits.

 All Trustee Directors have completed The Pensions Regulator's training course, the 'Trustee Toolkit'.